microsoftgraph/msgraph-bicep-types/.github/ISSUE_TEMPLATE/new_type_request.md

 ---
-name: New Graph Bicep type request
+name: New Microsoft Graph Bicep type request
-about: Request a new Graph Bicep type
+about: Request a new Microsoft Graph Bicep type
 title: ''
 labels: new type, enhancement
 assignees: ''